-If your request for federal funding, including all direct and indirect costs, is outside the applicable funding level range, your application will be rejected from consideration for funding through this grant program.
+If your request for federal funding, including all direct and indirect costs, is outside the applicable funding level range, your application will be rejected from consideration for funding in this program.

 Applications for renewal or supplementation of existing projects are not eligible to compete with applications for new awards.